-The slime mold network is silk materials printed through different species of slime mold and 3 different color palettes ranging from pink, blue, & green.
-The species of slime mold were sourced from the United States, Philippines, and Germany which were then home cultured and grown in a room temperature space.
-The experiments lead to aesthetically utilising the intricacy of slime mold growth on a visual textile space.
-Using silk materials as a base for slime mold to grow on allowed the slime mold to leave its own imprint on the textile.
-The slime mold is used as a printing agent allowing a new generation of textiles for the future of biodesign.
+Printed with different species of slime mould across three different colour palettes ranging from pink, blue and green.
+The species of slime mould were sourced from the United States, Philippines, and Germany which were then home cultured and grown in a room-temperature space.
+The experiments led to aesthetically utilising the intricacy of slime mould growth on a visual textile space.
+Using silk materials as a base for a slime mould to grow, allowed the slime mould to leave its own imprint on the textile.
+The slime mould is used as a printing agent allowing a new generation of textiles for the future of biodesign.

-A 6 month research and design project started off as a few experiments through 6mm petri dishes.
-The slime mold was fed and grown in diverse mediums from food, colours, and 3D spaces such as inside a bio yarn.
-Out of a total of 35 experiments, the most intriguing was able to manipulate the color of slime mold through color dyes.
-The slime mold is attracted to a particular set of primary colours which is then absorbed into their network system as they move around for more food.
-Slime mold species is best known for adapting into almost any environment for survival.
-When presented with a different color system, slime mold is able to send a chemical stimuli through their “body” that allows them to communicate in order to manipulate into their environment.
-They are the micro level version of a chameleon!
+A 6-month research and design project started off as a few experiments through 6mm petri dishes.
+The slime mould was fed and grown in diverse mediums from food, colours, and 3D spaces such as inside a bio-yarn.
+Out of a total of 35 experiments, the most intriguing was able to manipulate the colour of slime mould through colour dyes.
+The slime mould is attracted to a particular set of primary colours which is then absorbed into their network system as they move around for more food.
+Slime mould species are best known for adapting to almost any environment for survival.
+When presented with a different colour system, slime mould is able to send a chemical stimulus through their 'body' that allows them to communicate in order to manipulate their environment.
+They are the micro-level version of a chameleon!

-Identifying the colours of red, blue, and green allowed the designer to create a different designed palette for the slime mold to absorb into and create different network systems.
-The slime mold grows within 3-5 days and fully formed intricately for design aesthetic.
+Identifying the colours of red, blue, and green allowed the designer to create a different designed palette for the slime mould to absorb into and create different network systems.
+The slime mould grows within 3-5 days.
 The designer chose silk fabric as it is a natural selection for biological organisms to easily work on.
-Others such as wool, cotton, hemp, etc. are also great choices when needed to choose natural materials for experimentation.
-The chosen silk fabric was transparent and was permeable to slime mold allowing it to easily form its network through the material.
-Hard surfaces or materials such as cotton or hemp wouldn’t have been a good choice due to slime mold needing both sugar and carbs as a base for it to grow underneath the material.
+Others such as wool, cotton, hemp for example, are also an option for experimentation.
+The silk fabric used was transparent and permeable to slime mould, allowing it to easily form a network through the material.
+Hard surfaces or materials such as cotton or hemp wouldn’t have been a good choice due to slime mould needing both sugar and carbs as a base to grow underneath the material.

-Working with biological organisms instead of against it, allows the researcher or designers to build a special relationship with the living organism.
-It becomes almost like a pet.
-This way of working within the biodesign industry is a pioneering method for our future designers.
-Listen to the living organisms and watch what they can do!
+Working with biological organisms rather than against them, allows the researcher and designer to build a special relationship with the living organism.
+This way of working within the biodesign industry is a pioneering method for our future designers: Listen to the living organisms and watch what they can do!